MarioRivVal/MarioRivVal/README.md

 - 🌍  I'm based in Spain
 - 🖥️  See my portfolio at [NetNeoWeb](https://netneodev.netlify.app/)
 - ✉️  You can contact me at [netneo.web@gmail.com](mailto:netneo.web@gmail.com)
-- 🧠  I am learning everything about data analysis and multi-platform application development.
+- 🧠  Web and Multi-platform application development.
 - 🤝  I'm open to collaborating on Interesting projects
 - ⚡  Love organic farming and Crossfit
 - 🔗 Let's connect on GitHub